yusuffemreavsar/yusuffemreavsar/README.md

 .NET Developer & Electronic Engineer.
 -------------------------------------

-I am a software developer in the field of web development and I mainly do backend projects with .NET technologies.
-I also work on frontend technologies and develop full-stack projects using Angular.
-I aim to advance my career by continuing to improve myself in both backend and frontend fields.
+I am an aspiring software developer passionate about web development, with a focus on backend technologies like .NET.
+I am also learning and working on frontend technologies such as Angular, aiming to develop full-stack projects.
+I am committed to improving my skills and building a strong foundation to advance my career in the tech industry.
 ### Skills